Lee James: American Weightlifting Cinderella Man

 In 1976, James Lee went though a weight class upgrade and moved up to the middle heavyweight category.
 With a clock ticking before the beginning of the 1976 Summer Olympics, it was a huge decision.
 James Lee won his first national title and was selected to represent the United States in Montreal.

 We all know what happened there.
 James Lee brought home a beautiful, shinning and well-deserved silver medal.
 James’ heroics in 1976 became a true inspiration for generations of U.S. weightlifters to come.

-At the 1978 Friendship Cup shown on the cover photo, James Lee finished with the 4th best total of 355kg (155+200).
+At the 1978 Friendship Cup shown on the cover photo, James Lee finished on the 2nd place with the total of 355kg (155+200).
 Because of the injuries, he missed the whole year of 1977 and had an amazing comeback in 1978.
 He won the U.S. National Championship, set an American Record in the snatch but he was injured again preparing for the 1978 World Championship.

 He retired from competitive weightlifting shortly afterwards.